sessionkotlin/sessionkotlin/README.md

 }
 ```

-## Plugin
+## Plugin configuration

-To configure the plugin use the extension (the default values are shown):
+To configure the plugin use the extension (default values shown):

 ```kotlin
 sessionkotlin {